ray-project/ray/doc/source/data/data.rst

 -------------------------

 Ray Data simplifies general purpose parallel GPU and CPU compute in Ray through its powerful :ref:`Datastream <datastream_concept>` primitive.
-This allows users to execute workloads such as :ref:`GPU batch inference <ref-use-cases-batch-infer>` efficiently on large datasets.
+Datastreams enables workloads such as :ref:`GPU batch inference <ref-use-cases-batch-infer>` efficiently on large datasets.
 Ray Data manages the pipelined processing of data in the cluster, maximizing resource utilization by keeping the working data fitting into Ray object store memory.